zheqiaochen/China-Social-Event-Database-CSED/README_en.md

 ### Features:

 1. Automatically aggregates information daily and displays it in a timeline format.
-2. ~~Government response detection, entries with yellow stars contain government responses.~~ (This feature exists in code but is not displayed in frontend)
+2. ~~Government response detection, entries with yellow stars contain government responses.~~ (This feature exists in code but no longer displayed in frontend)
 3. Click on post titles to jump to original Weibo posts.
 4. Good support for both mobile and desktop platforms.